Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 [GitHub](www.github.com).
 You can use these files as reference material if you get stuck while following the tutorial.

+## What's Next

+Part 2 of the tutorial series can be accessed [here](godot-asteroids-02.html).
+It is recommended that at some point you check the useful links section in order to get a better understanding of some of the concepts that appeard in this article.

 ## Useful Links

 Here are some Godot documentation pages which describe some of the topics that